1991 Omani general election: Electoral system

 The 60-member Consultative Assembly consisted of 59 district representatives and a Chairman.
 It was initially announced that each of the 59 electoral districts, based on the country's wilayahs, would nominate three candidates, and it was assumed that the candidates would then face direct elections.
 In April 1991 provincial committees started producing lists of candidates by secret ballot.
 The provincial committees were between 400 and 500 people in size and consisted of people with "valued opinion and experience".
 They were appointed by local governors and restricted to dignitaries, tribal leaders and some graduates, all of whom had to be invited to vote by local governors.
 Women could be selected to join the committees but were not allowed to stand as candidates.

 Candidates were required to be at least 30 years old, not have an unpardoned conviction for an "offence of dishonesty" and be of "high esteem [and] good reputation".

 Results

-Although elections had been expected, a royal decree in November resulted in the candidate lists being reviewed by Deputy Prime Minister for Legal Affairs Sayyid Fahd bin Mahmud.
+Although elections had been expected, a royal decree in November resulted in the candidate lists being reviewed by Deputy Prime Minister for Legal Affairs Fahd bin Mahmoud al Said.
 Bin Mahmud then made a recommendation for which candidate to join the Consultative Assembly to Qaboos to ratify.